Henry E. Cooper: Politics

 Attorney General from November 6, 1895, to December 12, 1895, and from February 10, 1897, to April 16, 1897; Minister of Finance from May 5, 1896, to August 10, 1897; and Minister of the Interior from March 4, 1898, to July 1, 1898.

 He was also appointed to the Board of Health on February 12, 1897, later becoming president of the board until 1900.

 From January 11, 1898, to March 3, 1898, Cooper was the acting president of the republic.

 From March 20, 1899, to June 14, 1900, he was attorney general of the new Territory of Hawaii.

 Under the Hawaiian Organic Act, on June 14, 1900, President William McKinley appointed him to be the first secretary of the territory, and also as treasurer of the territory.
 He was acting governor from March 31, 1902, to June 3, 1902.
 A few days after resigning the treasurer post December 2, 1902, he became superintendent of public works from December 6, 1902, to November 18, 1903.

 This prompted some in the press to call him the real power in the territory, accusing him of taking the public works position because he could make more money.
 A local newspaper said:Some men are born great, some achieve greatness, but it is only rarely that an ordinary cooper is enabled to thrust such constantly growing greatness upon himself as does this Territorial Cooper of ours.

 On January 1, 1903, he sent congratulatory messages over the first submarine communications cable from San Francisco to Hawaii.
 Recipients included US President Theodore Roosevelt and Clarence Mackay, president of the Commercial Pacific Cable Company.

 An investigation in 1903 noted that most public works projects had ceased because of lack of funds, but government crews repaved the sidewalks in front of his house.
 Another scandal involved the new treasurer William H. Wright, who was allowed to escape after he was found to have been pocketing government money with checks endorsed by Cooper.

 On February 23, 1903, he resigned as territorial secretary, and November 18 as superintendent of public works, after George R. Carter became governor.
 Carter expressed suspicion that public land deals were being rushed through, with possible conflict of interest by Cooper.

-He formed a law firm Kinney, McClanahan & Cooper (with partners William Ansel Kinney and E. B. McClanahan), and often worked for owners of large sugarcane plantations in Hawaii.
+He formed a law firm Kinney, McClanahan & Cooper (with partners William Ansel Kinney and E. B. McClanahan), and often worked for owners of large Sugar plantations in Hawaii.
 The plantations often leased government land, and concentrated political and economic power in a few of what were called the "Big Five" of Hawaii.
 At least one of their cases, "Territory of Hawaii vs. Cotton Brothers & Company" of 1904 went to the United States Supreme Court.

 On March 22, 1910, he was named again to be judge of the first circuit court, and served until March 7, 1914.